The cost of mourning the death of a loved one

 - Electricity to manage the influx of family and friends

-- Gas canisters and fire wood to accommodate all the cooking if the funeral is being held in rural areas
+- Gas canisters and fire wood for all the cooking if the funeral is in rural areas

 - Food - a cow for slaughter and cooking

 "These costs may differ depending on your culture and religion.
 Costs of funerals can leave a significant dent in the financial well-being of the surviving family members.
-Insurers such as Liberty offer standard and comprehensive funeral cover with benefits that pay out towards covering costs associated with burying a loved one."
+Insurers such as Liberty offer standard and comprehensive funeral cover with benefits that pay out towards covering costs associated with burying a loved one," concludes Monyae.

-Speak to your financial adviser to find the right solution that will ensure all your funeral costs are covered.
+Speak to a Liberty Sales Adviser, to find the right solution that will ensure that the bulk of the funeral costs are covered.